Explaining Contingencies, Variances, and Change Orders

 • Additions or changes to scope (based on one of the above three criteria)

-When these costs occur, they should be presented to the client as a change order, which you should outline early and often in your sales and preconstruction process to familiarize your clients with them.
+All of these situations can increase the total cost of the project.
+When these unforeseen costs occur, such as increases in material prices or additional labor costs, they need to be passed on to the client in the form of a change order.
+You should outline these change orders early and often in your sales and preconstruction process so that your clients become familiar with them.

 But what about additional costs that fall outside the scope of a change order?